 - AlphaBet Club (ABC)

 Teaching Professions Scholarship

-The Teaching Professions Scholarship, funded by the New York State Education Department Teacher Opportunity Corps II (TOC II), allows Monroe College to offer qualified, diverse candidates the opportunity to earn a Bachelor of Science in Early Childhood Education with no out-of-pocket tuition costs, regardless of income.
+The Teaching Professions Scholarship, funded by the New York State Education Department Teacher Opportunity Corps II (TOC II), allows Monroe College to offer qualified, diverse candidates the opportunity to earn a Bachelor of Science in either Early Childhood or Childhood Education with no out-of-pocket tuition costs, regardless of income.
 TOC II candidates must be New York State residents who want to pursue teaching in New York State.

 Early Childhood Education (BS)